Propositional union closed team logics: Axiomatizations

 All the rules except for the last two in \Cref{rules_PIncz} are actually sound also for arbitrary inclusion atoms (that are not necessarily primitive).
 It was proved in \cite{inclusion_dep_CFP_82} that the implication problem of inclusion dependencies is completely axiomatized by the rules \incid and \inctrs together with the following projection rule:

 This rule $\subseteq$\textsf{Proj} is easily shown to be equivalent to the three rules \incexc, \incctr, and $\subseteq\textsf{Wk}$ together in our system.

 The inclusion atom compression rule \inccmp is a natural generalization of a similar rule introduced in \cite{Hannula_fo_ind_13} for first-order inclusion atoms.
 The primitive inclusion atom extension rule \inczext in four different forms are evidently sound.
-Note however that a stronger form of the extension rule $\mathsf{a}\subseteq\mathsf{b}/p\mathsf{a}\subseteq p\mathsf{b}$ is easily seen to be {\em not} sound.
+Note however that a stronger form of the extension rule $\mathsf{a}\subseteq\mathsf{b}/p\mathsf{a}\subseteq p\mathsf{b}$ with $p$ being a propositional variable in the context of the full logic \PInc is easily seen to be {\em not} sound.\todo{rephrase}

 The rule $\vee_{\subseteq_0}\textsf{E}$ simulates the entailment

 which highlights the fact that in a team $X$ satisfying the formula $(\phi\wedge\mathsf{x}\subseteq\mathsf{a})\vee\psi$, if the left disjunct of the formula is satisfied by a nonempty subteam of $X$, then the primitive inclusion atom $\mathsf{x}\subseteq\mathsf{a}$ (being upward closed) is true actually in the whole team $X$.
 Note that the converse direction of the entailment (\ref{vincE_sound}) does not hold, because the third disjunct $(\phi\vee\psi)\wedge \mathsf{x}\subseteq\mathsf{a}$ of the formula on the right-hand-side does not necessarily imply $(\phi\wedge\mathsf{x}\subseteq\mathsf{a})\vee\psi$.
 Instead, the formula $(\phi\vee\psi)\wedge \mathsf{x}\subseteq\mathsf{a}$ implies $((\phi\vee\mathsf{a}^{\mathsf{x}})\wedge\mathsf{x}\subseteq\mathsf{a})\vee\psi$, as the rule $\subseteq_0\!\textsf{Dst}$ states.